theblockstalk/eosio-contracts/governance/README.md

 - have transparent rules of engagement
 - have transparent operation of the rules of engagement
-- easy configuration through smart contract with lots of official and community tooling
+- easy configurable through smart contract with lots of official and community tooling
-- maintains full compatibility with other EOSIO blockchains as core node parameters and block consensus does not need to changed
+- maintain full compatibility with other EOSIO blockchains as core node parameters and block consensus does not need to change
-- instant network synchronization of changes to the rules of engagement (hard forks are much less needed, reducing administration and costs of governance upgrades)
+- synchronize changes to the rules of engagement instantly accross the network (hard forks are much less needed, reducing administration and costs of governance upgrades)

 ## Scope